 To facilitate comprehension, risk factors have been grouped on the basis of their origin into homogeneous risk categories, with distinction between those that arise outside the Group (external risks) and those associated with the characteristics and structure of the organisation itself (internal risks).

-In terms of external risks, first of all, the Group adopts a centralised management approach to financial risk (which includes risks of changes in interest rates and exchange rates, risks of changes in raw materials prices, credit risk and liquidity risk), described in further detail in the Explanatory and Supplementary Notes to the Consolidated Financial Statements which should be referred to.
+In terms of external risks, first of all, the Group adopts a centralised management approach (at Group level or at business unit level) to financial risk (which includes risks of changes in interest rates and exchange rates, risks of changes in raw materials prices, credit risk and liquidity risk), described in further detail in the Explanatory and Supplementary Notes to the Consolidated Financial Statements which should be referred to.

-With regard to risks relating to competitors, the Group is one of the leading players in the suspension components, filtration, engine cooling and air management sectors at a worldwide level, and benefits from a progressive consolidation of the market and the resulting gradual reduction in the number of competitors.
+With regard to risks relating to competitors, the Group is one of the leading players in the suspension components, filtration and Air&Cooling sectors at a worldwide level, and benefits from a progressive consolidation of the market and the resulting gradual reduction in the number of competitors.

 As regards the risks associated with customer management, as well as the management of credit risk already mentioned within financial risk, the Group manages the risk of the concentration of demand by appropriately diversifying its customer portfolio, both from a geographic perspective and in terms of distribution channel (the major world manufacturers of cars and industrial vehicles in the original equipment market and leading international customers in the spare parts market).

 Over the last few years, the Group has significantly reduced credit risk in the independent aftermarket (IAM), whereas the credit risk in original equipment (OEM) and original equipment spares (OES) markets is limited because these customers are world-leading auto makers and industrial vehicle manufacturers.